 - 7.1.
-All issues of cyberbullying should be reported according to the procedures outlined in the Anti-bullying Policy: Pupils. - 7.2.
-If staff are concerned that a pupil might be at risk of cyberbullying, they will report this to the DSL as soon as possible. - 7.3.
+All issues of cyberbullying should be reported according to the procedures outlined in the Anti-bullying Policy. - 7.2.
+If staff are concerned that a pupil might be at risk of cyberbullying, they will report this to the pastoral team as soon as possible. - 7.3.
 All pupils will be informed that they can disclose cyberbullying concerns about themselves or others to any member of staff.
-Staff will not promise confidentiality and will inform the DSL of the disclosure as soon as possible. - 7.4.
-Responses to cyberbullying incidents, including the necessary sanctions, will be dealt with in accordance with the school's Anti-bullying Policy: Pupils. - 7.5.
+Staff will not promise confidentiality and will inform the pastoral team of the disclosure as soon as possible. - 7.4.
+Responses to cyberbullying incidents, including the necessary sanctions, will be dealt with in accordance with the school's Anti-bullying Policy. - 7.5.
 A cyberbullying incident might include features different to other forms of bullying, prompting a particular response.
-Significant differences may include the following: - Impact: possible extensive scale and scope - Location: the anytime and anywhere nature of cyberbullying - Anonymity: the person being bullied might not know who the perpetrator is - Motivation: the perpetrator might not realise that their actions are bullying - Evidence: the subject of the bullying may have evidence of what has happened - 7.6.
-Any cyberbullying incidents that involve members of staff will be dealt with in accordance with the school's Allegations Against Staff Policy. - 7.7.
-Staff are required to report any concerns to the headteacher, who will investigate the matter and will initiate an appropriate response. - 7.8.
-All incidents of cyberbullying, including any concerns, will be recorded and securely held by the headteacher. - 7.9.
-The headteacher will arrange a discussion with the victimised pupil in order to gain knowledge about the situation, and will use this to inform a discussion with the pupil who has been accused of cyberbullying.
+Significant differences may include the following:

-- 7.10.
-The headteacher will take into account the nature of the cyberbullying incident and the way in which it has been conducted, including if it is evident that it was intentional or if the pupil's age and knowledge of cyberbullying is a contributing factor to the incident, when deciding on the appropriate sanction. - 7.11.
-If necessary, the headteacher may decide to involve the police in an appropriate response to the cyberbullying incident. - 7.12.
-If necessary, the headteacher will liaise with the AAH for data and assessment when issuing an appropriate sanction, such as by removing internet access, monitoring the pupil's internet use, etc., in accordance with the E-safety Policy.
+- Impact: possible extensive scale and scope - Location: the anytime and anywhere nature of cyberbullying - Anonymity: the person being bullied might not know who the perpetrator is - Motivation: the perpetrator might not realise that their actions are bullying - Evidence: the subject of the bullying may have evidence of what has happened - 7.6.
+Any cyberbullying incidents that involve members of staff will be dealt with in accordance with the school's Allegations of Abuse Against Staff Policy. - 7.7.
+Staff are required to report any concerns to the pastoral team, who will investigate the matter and will initiate an appropriate response. - 7.8.
+All incidents of cyberbullying, including any concerns, will be recorded and securely held. - 7.9.
+A member of the pastoral team will arrange a discussion with the victimised pupil in order to gain knowledge about the situation, and will use this to inform a discussion with the pupil who has been accused of cyberbullying. - 7.10.
+The member of the pastoral team will consider the nature of the cyberbullying incident and the way in which it has been conducted, including if it is evident that it was intentional or if the pupil's age and knowledge of cyberbullying is a contributing factor to the incident, when deciding on the appropriate sanction. - 7.11.
+If necessary, it may be decided to involve the police in an appropriate response to the cyberbullying incident. - 7.12.
+If necessary, appropriate sanctions, such as removing internet access, monitoring the pupil's internet use, etc. will be implemented.